New goals and New Year's Resolutions

 But what about goal-setting?

 So far, I haven’t mentioned goal-setting in the context of strengths.
-That’s because it can be tricky to set an a measurable goal when it comes to many strengths.
+That’s because it can be tricky to set a measurable goal when it comes to many strengths.

 You might give yourself a rating out of ten for how frequently you are using your strength, or how effectively you are deploying it.
 You could use a traffic light system where green means you’re using it wisely and well, amber means you are under- or over-using it, and red means you’ve strayed from the strength.